-This last couple of weeks, Ribena – the company that uses 90% of the UK’s blackcurrant output to make its hilariously sugary drink – launched a new TV advert that, on the face of it, is a combination of everything awful about corporate culture’s attempt to be “wacky” and “hilarious”, while trying to target a few different markets with “related” humour.
+This last couple of weeks, Ribena – the company that uses 90% of the UK’s blackcurrant output to make its hilariously sugary drink – launched a new TV advert.
+On the face of it, it’s a combination of everything awful about corporate culture’s attempt to be “wacky” and “hilarious”… While trying to target a few different markets with “related” humour.

 - An unconvincing 8-bit rabbit in glasses: With its complementary 8-bit sound effect in case you didn’t spot the pixel art straight away, this clearly has its eyes on the aspiring geek/”nerd” market.
 Everyone loves a bit of retro, right?